Cloud CRM Software FAQ

 Answer: Not really.
 Force.com is more of a software developer's environment.
 While Salesforce.com positions as relatively non-technical, it is quite technical and not well received by end-users.
 However, ISVs (independent software vendors) may find this technology environment useful for migrating legacy systems to the multi-tenant on-demand model (as long as their comfortable with salesforce.com's proprietary development environment and being tied to salesforce.com for a long haul).

 Answer: Sure.
 First look at the history.
-Of all the on-demand vendors, I'm only aware of one security breach in the last five years (which was a phishing attack against Salesforce.com in October 2007).
+Of all the on-demand vendors, I'm only aware of one security breach in the last five years (which was a in October 2007).
 Second, you can always request independent security audit certifications.
-The popular and most relevant three certifications are the SAS 70 (although this audit credibility is questioned by many), the ISO (International Standards Organisation) 27001 and the NIST (National Institute of Standards and Technology) Certification and Accreditation (C&A).
+The popular and most relevant three certifications are the SAS 70 (although this by many), the ISO (International Standards Organisation) 27001 and the NIST (National Institute of Standards and Technology) Certification and Accreditation (C&A).
 You may also want to gain assurance of other less profiled compliance audits and penetration testing reviews.
 Lastly, consider an on-site visit at the company's office and data center(s).

-Have your own question - send it to info[at]crmforecast.com.
+Have your own question - send it to info[at]www.crmforecast.com.

 According to CIO Insight magazine, businesses are migrating to software as a service CRM systems for faster software implementations with reduced up front investment and lower recurring IT staffing resource expenses.

 With on-demand CRM applications, costs per user decline, IT staff aren't needed to maintain application servers, feature sets improve regularly and there is no need to push out upgrades and patches to individual desktops.